manav1411/MANTIS/README.md

+# MANTIS
-# MANTIS - Mail Automated Notification & Task Integrated System
+Mail Automated Notification & Task Integrated System

 MANTIS is a self-hosted, lightweight, AI-free productivity assistant that lives in your inbox.
-It can maange tasks, reminders, and notes by parsing incoming emails.
+<br>It can manage tasks, reminders, and notes by parsing incoming emails.